Sahircs/Maze-Solver/README.md

 # Maze-Solver

-A GUI that uses Search Algorithms such as Depth-First Search to solve a maze using Java, JavaFX and OOP
+A GUI that uses Search Algorithms such as Depth-First Search to solve a maze using Java, JavaFX and OOP.

 ### How do I compile/run my code